arunraman/Code-Katas/README.md

 Max Sum Subarray:
 -----------------

-Find the maximum sum sub-array for the given array, with all positive or all negative or both negative adn positive numbers
+Find the maximum sum sub-array for the given array, with all positive or all negative or both negative and positive numbers